 What Happens If My Medical Bills Are More Than PIP

-Even with no health insurance, many doctors will continue to treat you, and will provide a bill for excess medical bill to your lawyer at the completion of your treatment.
+Even with no health insurance, many doctors will continue to treat you and will provide a bill for excess medical expenses to your lawyer at the completion of your treatment.
 Doctors who are familiar with treating people involved in a car accident are familiar with this process and will not turn away an injured patient just because PIP has run out.
-These excess medicals are recoverable in an action against the at fault party for your car accident.
+These excess medicals are recoverable in an action against the at-fault party for your car accident.
 Additionally, any out of pocket or unreimbursed medical expenses can be recovered in a suit against the negligent party.

 The Bottom Line

 If you were injured in a car accident, you can and should see a doctor, regardless of whether you have health insurance or not.
 You will in most instances be covered under PIP, but it gets confusing, so your best bet is always to call a top car accident law firm to help you get the medical care you need and get you maximum dollar recovery for your injury case.